Where to see baobab trees in Madagascar?

 - Ankarafantsika National Park (in Northern Madagascar)

-More questions?
+Still have questions?
 Feel free to contact us!
-Roadtrip Africa is happy to point you in the right direction as you prepare for your adventurous self-drive holiday in Madagascar.
+The Roadtrip Africa team is happy to help you prepare for your Madagascar road trip of a lifetime.